timmaurice/background-graph-entities/README.md

 ## Features

-- **Dynamic Background Graphs:** Each entity row features a beautiful, live-updating graph of its history as a background.
+- **Dynamic Background Graphs:** Each entity row features a beautiful, live-updating graph of its history as a background, with smooth, rounded lines.
 - **Highly Customizable:**
   - **Global & Per-Entity Styling:** Configure graph appearance globally or override settings for each entity individually.
   - **Dynamic Line Colors:** Use a single color or define value-based thresholds to create stunning color gradients.
-  - **Adjustable Graph Appearance:** Control line width and opacity to match your dashboard's theme.
+  - **Adjustable Graph Appearance:** Control line width, opacity, and an optional glow effect to match your dashboard's theme.
+  - **Multiple Curve Styles:** Choose between `spline` (default), `linear`, or `step` curves to customize the graph's appearance.
 - **Powerful UI Editor:** A user-friendly editor makes configuration a breeze.
   - **Drag & Drop:** Easily reorder entities and color thresholds.
   - **Live Previews:** See your changes instantly.
   - **Color Pickers:** Choose colors with ease.
+- **Interactive Editing:** Dots appear on the graph only in edit mode, helping you visualize the data points without cluttering the normal view.
 - **Performance-Tuned:**
   - **Data Downsampling:** Configure `points_per_hour` to show smooth graphs over long periods without slowing down your browser.
   - **Configurable Update Interval:** Control how often data is fetched.